murilocaet/customers/Project-Brainstorming.md

 ### Terraform - Used

 I decided to use it to practice more and because it makes provisioning faster

+### Swagger - Used

+I decided to use it to share an online documentation

 # Problems faced